UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-We can now set up VNC to access the RPi from our desktop PC.
+7. We can now set up VNC to access the RPi from our desktop PC.

-&nbsp;

 Type
 ```
 sudo raspi-config
 ```